METAKROME

 MINING GOLD

 It had been a small issue but there was an individual in charge of physically issuing the gold electronics contacts to manufacturing, but he was also in charge of the records and purchasing.
 He always had some kind of excuse why I could not audit his parts during the physical inventory.
 Eventually I had to get the facilities manager to open the cabinet and a significant shortage was discovered.
 I enlisted some help (from purchasing and legal) and it was discovered where he was selling the missing gold.
 The employee was then fired and procedures changed to ensure separation of duties to prevent this kind of temptation.
+I knew the vendor in question was complicit as soon as I asked if he knew this person in the photo.
+It was written all over his face.
+He caved immediately when I handed him the attorney's letter threatening legal action.
+In any case his company was put on the "do not buy from" vendor list.

 THE LAST BATTLE

 Well, compared to everything else maybe this was not a battle but a skirmish.
 The sales force had persistently taken advantage of the company by acquiring way more demo units than they needed which they traded away for favors like free weekends at resorts.
 I knew they were doing it and they knew I knew, but continually thumbed their collective noses at me for trying to rein it in.
 Requests for physical counts were persistently ignored.
 I decided on the brute force approach of withholding expense account checks for those not complying, which was all of them.
 Of course they really did not possess most of the demo inventory on the books which put them between a rock and a hard place.
 Eventually my boss showed up in the doorway and said that withholding the checks was not going to fly and to find a different way.
 Now that I had their attention I notified the Marketing Department that all physical inventory counts not returned on time would result in the inventory being written off to the Marketing Department budget.
-Then they could explain the budget variance to the President who had become acutely sensitive to inventory abuses.
+Then they could explain the budget variance to the President who they knew by now had become acutely sensitive to inventory abuses.
 But I wasn’t done.
 Part of the problem was the obscure nature of knowing what had been issued.
 Going forward I put out a monthly list available to the whole company identifying what units had been issued to each sales person and what units had been declared lost and written off.
-With that info now out in front of everyone this sudden transparency put an immediate halt to the abuse.
+With that info now out in front of everyone, this sudden transparency put an immediate halt to the abuse.

 HOW IT ALL FELL APART